-Baby Bears Camp is a short Drive, 15 minutes from the University of Arkansas campus, just off I-49, scenic beauty in a private setting, rugged, secluded, amazing spirit of the hills.
+Baby Bears Camp is a short Drive, 15 minutes, from the University of Arkansas Fayetteville campus, just off I-49, scenic beauty in a private setting, rugged, secluded, amazing spirit of the hills.

 The old berry and cattle farm is now being converted to orchards of elderberries and pawpaws, supporting a variety of secluded camps.
-Trails meander through forests along White River headwaters and the valley of Bullard Creek.
-Hike-in camping or RV with no facilities.
-Pond fishing, hiking, mountain biking, bird watching, star-gazing.
+Trails that meander through the forests along White River headwaters and the valley of Bullard Creek are rough and offer excellent wildlife viewing.
+Some recreational activities include pond fishing, hiking, mountain biking, lounging in the creek, bird watching, star-gazing.
 Relax among Ozark flora and fauna.
-The West Fork river is a half mile down the creek and offers more fishing options and the city has a park with sidewalk paved trails and is a popular swimming hole with locals.
+The West Fork River is a half mile down the creek and offers more fishing options and the city has a park with sidewalk paved trails and is a popular swimming hole with locals.

-Camping is dispersed with private space easily found.
-Hike in camps get the best sites but some RV parking and drive in camps are available.
-The camps can be large enough for tens of tents or a single hammock tied into a hidden spot.
+The camps can be large enough for several tents or a single hammock tied into a hidden spot.
 We do not have elevated pads and safari tents.
 This is not 'Glam-Camping'.
 There is enough room for several groups of campers to all be in seclusion and private areas.
 We have some camping gear available for rent and are happy to share our knowledge and tricks of living in these woods.

 Warning: Camping on our property is in a wild area.
 There are animals and plants that can be very dangerous to humans.
 DEET is the only effective treatment for ticks and mosquitoes and I've been active in these woods for over 30 years.
 Deep Woods Off and Tea Tree oil are necessities.
 Do not camp in the Ozarks thinking all natural bug juice will protect you.
 Have the DEET for a back-up.

-Birds are everywhere.
+Birds are everywhere around Baby Bears Camp.
 Many finches and buntings, sparrows and...
 List every song bird in America.
 We also have raptors, several kinds of hawks and falcons, eagles pass by on occasion and buzzards frequent the bluffs.
 One pond generates thermal lift and buzzards catch the wind to rise several thousand feet.
 Ducks, geese, kingfishers and herons drop in on the ponds as well.
 Last week Sarah and I walked up on two pileated woodpeckers playing, flying loops and hopping down in the bottoms.
 They had all the energy of Woody the Woodpecker cartoons.
 In winter the population turns over to woodcocks, robins, crows, blue jays and sparrow sized birds like cedar wax wings and too many more for a complete list.

-The property has not been farmed in 15 years and a lot has grown up to benefit wildlife we enjoy watching.
+The majority of the property has not been farmed in years and has grown up to benefit wildlife we enjoy watching.
 Our trail system surrounds and crosses the property to allow seclusion for the animals and viewing spaces for humans along with several great places for picking blackberries or other natural treats available for the taking.
-We are developing composting toilet houses around the camps and a shared cooking area.
 No weapons or fireworks please.
 This is a Golden Rule property.
 We ask our visitors to respect each other as well as Nature.